 “Mm …” my cousin hesitated for a moment and said, “What you just said is the current practices of most brothers and sisters.
 But I think if we want to attend the wedding feast of the Lamb when the Lord comes back in the last days, only doing these things is not enough.
 The most critical point is actively welcoming God’s appearance and closely following the footsteps of the Lamb, just as it is said in Revelation 14:4, ‘These are they which follow the Lamb wherever he goes.’
 Speaking of this, I remember the parable in the Bible of the wise virgins going to the feast, ‘Then shall the kingdom of heaven be likened to ten virgins, which took their lamps, and went forth to meet the bridegroom.
 And five of them were wise, and five were foolish.
 They that were foolish took their lamps, and took no oil with them: But the wise took oil in their vessels with their lamps.
 While the bridegroom tarried, they all slumbered and slept.
 And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him.
 Then all those virgins arose, and trimmed their lamps. … and they that were ready went in with him to the marriage: and the door was shut’ (Matthew 25:1-7, 10).
 From these verses we can know that the reason why the wise virgins can welcome the bridegroom and attend the wedding feast of the Lamb is because when they hear someone cry ‘Behold, the bridegroom comes; go you out to meet him,’ they actively go out to greet Him and closely follow the footsteps of the Lamb.
 Moreover, they focus on listening to the Lord’s words and utterances.
 So, if we want to attend the wedding feast of the Lamb, we should also pay close attention to listening to God’s utterances.

 “Theonce said, ‘My sheep hear my voice’ (John 10:27).
 And it is prophesied many times in Revelation chapter 2-3, ‘He that has an ear, let him hear what the Spirit says to the churches.’
 Revelation 3:20 also prophesies, ‘Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.’
-Besides, a passage that I read on a website says, ‘For where there are the new words of God, there is the voice of God, and where there are the footsteps of God, there are the deeds of God.
-Where there is the expression of God, there is the appearance of God, and where there is the appearance of God, there exists the truth, the way, and the life’ (‘The Appearance of God Has Brought a New Age’).
+Besides, a passage that I read on a website says, ‘Because wherever there are new words spoken by God, the voice of God is there, and wherever there are the footsteps of God, God’s deeds are there.
+Wherever there is the expression of God, there God appears, and wherever God appears, there the truth, the way, and the life exist’ (“The Appearance of God Has Ushered in a New Age”).
 It’s evident from all of these words that when the Lord comes back in the last days, He will speak again.
 So it’s very important to focus on hearing God’s voice.
 Only if we find what the Holy Spirit says to the churches and welcome the Lord’s return can we have the opportunity to dine at the wedding feast of the Lamb and obtain God’s salvation.”

 I listened quietly and felt what my cousin said made a lot of sense.